 The Stained Glass Museum is an independent museum with a nationally-significant collection.
 The museum is largely self-funded through paying visitors and shop sales.
 You can show your support in a number of ways.

-Becoming a Friend of the museum costs just £25 per year.
+Becoming a Friend of the museum is available from just £35 per year.
 This is a great way of supporting the only museum dedicated to stained glass in the UK and keeping in touch with our activities and developments.

 Free admission for yourself to the Museum and Ely Cathedral